Believe it or not, I remember exactly where I was and what I was doing the first time I heard Rush Limbaugh on the radio.

 Now he is history.
 Rush Limbaugh will occupy a space in American history no less monumental than Will Rogers or Johnny Carson.

 In my mind, Rush was most poignant when talking about his own life, his own failures in his early life, and his struggle to ultimately succeed – just by being himself.
-I started listening to Rush when I was in my thirties, broke and at times unemployed.
+I started listening to Rush when I was in my thirties, broke, and at times unemployed.
 It was looking like my life might not turn out as well as my promising school career had suggested.
 But I got through those times, partly by listening to Rush and taking his life as an inspiration.
-I often think of him as inspiration even today, and I’m sure millions of others do as well.
+I often think of him as an inspiration even today, and I’m sure millions of others do as well.
 That I will never forget.

 Radio personality Todd Herman described the upcoming 2020 elections as a choice: “Chaos and Communism or Calm and Community.”